CassiusXiang/OmniRob/README.md

 Installation and Useage
 --

-Please refer to the [installation guide](https://github.com/yourusername/OmniRob/wiki/Installation) for detailed instructions on how to install and use OmniTrack.
+Please refer to the [installation guide](https://github.com/yourusername/OmniRob/wiki/Installation) for detailed instructions on how to install and use OmniRob.

 License
 ---